Abhishek-Birada/javascript/README.md

 Object.create() : creates a new object, using an existing object.
 				  Example : const newObj = Object.create(oldObj)
 Object.entries(obj) : returns an array of arrays, where each array has key-value pair.
-Object.freeze(obj) : It freezes an object. so that new properties cannot be added or existing properties cannot be removed and the object's prototype cannot be re-assigned.
+Object.freeze(obj) : It freezes an object. so that new properties cannot be added or existing properties cannot be removed and the object's properties and prototype                      cannot be re-assigned.
 				     syntax : Object.freeze(obj)
 Object.fromEntries() : transforms a list of key-value pairs into an object.
 It performs the reverse of Object.entries().
 Object.keys(obj) : returns an array of stringed key names.
 Object.values(obj) : returns an array of property values.